 - A. Date: Ezekiel's Babylonian exile began in 597 BC (33:21) at age 25.
-We know this because, five years after his and Jehoiachin's exile to Babylon (1:2-3), he began prophesying at the age of 30 (1:1).
+We know this because five years after his and Jehoiachin's exile to Babylon (1:2-3) he began prophesying at age 30 (1:1).
 This makes his birth year 622 BC.
-He ministered from 592 to at least 573 BC, which is the last recorded date in the prophecy (see p.
+He ministered from 592 to at least 573 BC, which is the last recorded date in the prophecy (see. p.
 519).
-Some believe his ministry lasted at least 33 years (e.g., LaSor, 461-62). - B. Recipients: Ezekiel preached to the captives by the Kebar River in the kingdom of Babylon (1:1), who had been there 5-13 years.
+Thus, his ministry lasted at least 33 years (LaSor, 461-62). - B. Recipients: Ezekiel preached to the captives in Babylon (1:1) who had been there 5-13 years.
 Some, like Daniel, were taken captive in 605 BC and had been there 13 years.
-Others, taken into exile with Ezekiel himself, had waited in exile for five years to see what would happen to Judah. - C. Occasion: Nebuchadnezzar destroyed Jerusalem in three stages: 605 BC (Daniel and friends taken), 597 BC (Ezekiel, Jehoiachin, and 10,000 others taken), and 586 BC (the final stage which leveled Jerusalem and destroyed the temple).
-Between the second and third sieges, the captives in Babylon waited with anticipation as they watched Judah.
-Ezekiel proclaimed that the exiles waited with false hope, as God had decreed that the entire nation pay for its sins through exile.
+Others, taken into exile with Ezekiel himself, had waited in Babylon for five years to see what would happen to Judah. - C. Occasion: Nebuchadnezzar destroyed Jerusalem in three stages: 605 BC (Daniel and friends taken), 597 BC (Ezekiel, Jehoiachin, and 10,000 others taken), and 586 BC (the final stage which leveled Jerusalem and destroyed the temple).
+Between this second and third siege the captives in Babylon waited with anticipation as they watched Judah.
+Ezekiel proclaimed that the exiles waited with a false hope as God had decreed that the entire nation pay for its sins through exile.
 However, he also prophesied of a future restoration of the nation.
-The people needed to know the truth about their punishment, as well as the reality that they would be restored once again.
+The people needed to know the truth about their punishment, but also the reality that they would be restored once again.
 Ezekiel taught both.